Curriculum - Elementary & Middle School

 PreK-8 Environmental Education Activity Guide

-Ninety-six multi-disciplinary activities can be found inside PLT’s PreK-8 Environmental Education Activity Guide – each one tailored to specific grade levels and learning objectives.
+Cover of PreK-8 Environmental Education Activity Guide bookThe PreK-8 Environmental Education Activity Guide contains 96 multi-disciplinary activities, each one tailored to specific grade levels and learning objectives.
+Topics include forests, wildlife, water, air, energy, waste, climate change, invasive species, community planning, and more.
 Each activity is filled with opportunities to build critical thinking skills, incorporate technology, and use differentiated instruction.
+The materials provide educators the tools they need to bring the environment into their classrooms — and their students into the environment.

 Grades K-2: